~/.config/nah/config.yaml

 Comprehensive coverage across all tool categories.

-- 17 classification files covering shell builtins, coreutils, git, package managers, containers, databases, network tools, and more
+- 31 classification files covering shell builtins, coreutils, git, package managers, containers, databases, browser/agent tools, network tools, and more

 - All safety lists populated with defaults (known registries, exec sinks, sensitive basenames, decode commands)